Corn Removal Procedure

 Hives can also be genetic in nature.
 Some people suffer from hereditary angioedema which is a painful swelling under the skin.

 Hives caused by an allergic reaction can recur and hence if you suffer from hives you should try and identify the allergen.
 This can be done by taking an allergen test in a hospital or by changing aspects of your diet and studying the results.
 Hives are usually treated with antihistamines but in some cases, steroids may also be needed.
 However, it is usually nothing to worry about.
+If you wish to discuss about any specific problem, you can consult a dermatologist.

 Hair loss often starts as a problem we tend to brush aside, until it actually starts showing up in worrying quantities on the hair brush.
 Suddenly we observe our scalp to be more visible, there is more hair in the shower drain, on our shoulders and on our seat.
 It is common to shed around 50 hairs in a day, but when this dramatically changes to 150+ a day, you need to take action as quickly as possible.